Qasim Rashid: Political career

 In 2019, Rashid announced his candidacy for the 28th district of the Virginia Senate.
 He defeated Laura Ann Sellers in the Democratic primary, before losing to incumbent Republican Richard Stuart in the general election.

 On January 20, 2020, Rashid announced his candidacy for Virginia's 1st congressional district in the 2020 election.
 On June 23, 2020, Rashid defeated Vangie Williams in the Democratic primary.
 He lost to incumbent Republican Rob Wittman in the general election.

+On July 5, 2023, Rashid announced his candidacy for Illinois's 11th congressional district in the 2024 election, a primary challenge to seven-term Democratic incumbent Bill Foster.
+Rashid lost to Foster in the primary on March 19, 2024.